 Upon the department's request, the fiduciary must submit a copy of the will or trust instrument when the estate's or trust's gross income is \$5,000 or more.
 The fiduciary must swear that the will or trust instrument is a true and complete copy.

 Reporting Payments Made by a Trust or Estate

 An estate or trust that paid salaries or wages may have to report those payments to the department.
-The fiduciary must report distributions to beneficiaries of an estate or trust on Form 141, Schedule K-1 or Schedule K-1(NR).

 Request for Certificate of Payment of Taxes